instefa/mail.ru-uploader/README.md

 ### Installing and Using

 No installation is necessary.
-Just download 'upload.py' file to the place where your directory with files to upload is and than run uploader from shell:
+Just download an 'upload.py' file to the place where your directory with files to upload is and than run the uploader from shell:
 ```
 python -m upload
 ```